Professor of Anatomy

 Tom graduated in Human Biology [Anatomy] from the University of Leeds before moving to the University of Edinburgh, graduating with a PhD in Neuroscience in 2001.
 Following a period of postdoctoral research, he was appointed to a Lectureship in Anatomy at the University of Edinburgh in 2004, promoted to a personal chair in 2010, and became the 15th Professor of Anatomy at the University of Edinburgh in 2015 (the Chair of Anatomy was founded in 1705).

-Tom graduated from Edinburgh University Business School with an MBA in 2006, is an elected Fellow of both the Anatomical Society and the Royal Microscopical Society, and is an elected Member of the Institute of Directors.
+Tom graduated from Edinburgh University Business School with an MBA in 2006, is an elected Fellow of the Anatomical Society, Royal Society of Biology and the Royal Microscopical Society, and is an elected Member of the Institute of Directors.

 Tom leads a research team that has obtained in excess of £6million in research funding from a variety of international funding bodies.
-Tom has authored more than 90 papers in a variety of leading international journals, including Journal of Clinical Investigation, The Lancet, Nature Neuroscience, Brain, PLoS Genetics, Neuron, Nature Communications, Journal of Neuroscience, Trends in Molecular Medicine, Human Molecular Genetics, Annals of Neurology, American Journal of Human Genetics and Current Biology.
-He has supervised or co-supervised 15 PhD students and 11 MSc students as well as numerous postgraduate and undergraduate project students.
+Tom has authored more than 100 papers in a variety of leading international journals, including Journal of Clinical Investigation, The Lancet, Nature Neuroscience, Brain, PLoS Genetics, Neuron, Nature Communications, Journal of Neuroscience, Trends in Molecular Medicine, Human Molecular Genetics, Annals of Neurology, American Journal of Human Genetics and Current Biology.
+He has supervised or co-supervised more than 20 PhD and MSc student projects.

 Tom has board-level experience from several national and international organisations (including Association Française Contre les Myopathies, the SMA Trust, the Anatomical Society, and NeuroORG) and sits on the editorial boards of three international journals: he has been Editor-in-Chief at the Journal of Anatomy since 2011, Academic Editor at PLoS One since 2011, and Associate Editor at the Journal of Neuromuscular Diseases since 2013.
 Tom regularly acts as an expert reviewer for international grant agencies, research journals and academic textbooks.
 He is currently serving as an external examiner for the Royal College of Surgeons in Ireland and is an Intercollegiate MRCS Examiner for the Royal College of Surgeons.